vahidbas/ssmkit/doc/global/tutorial01.md

 variables.
 Note that we passed mean vector and covariance matrix we defined above to its constructor.

-We now turn to definition the state transition CPDF and the measurement CPDF.
+We now turn to the definition of the state transition CPDF and the measurement CPDF.
-Before that it is important to understand how CPDFs are treated.
+Before that it is important to understand how CPDFs are treated in `ssmpack`.
-In `ssmpack` CPDFs are defined as a combination of a parametric PDF and a parameter map.
+CPDFs are defined as a combination of a parametric PDF and a parameter map.
 In other words \f$p(x|y) = \mathcal{F}(g(y))\f$ where
 \f$\mathcal{F}(\theta)\f$ is parametric distribution (e.g. Gaussian) with parameter Set \f$\theta\f$ and \f$g(y) = \theta\f$ maps the condition variable \f$y\f$
 to a parameter \f$\theta\f$.
 The parameter set of Gaussian is a tuple \f$(\mu, \Sigma)\f$ of mean vector and covariance matrix.
-Thus, for our purpose the function \f$g\f$ should receive a state variable and return \f$(\mathbf{F}\mathbf{x}, \mathbf{Q})\f$ for transition CPDF and \f$(\mathbf{H}\mathbf{x}, \mathbf{R})\f$ for measurement CPDF.
-This special kind of parameter map is implemented in class `ssmpack::map::LinearGaussian(trans, cov)` which constructed using a linear transformation matrix `trans` and a covariance matrix `cov`.
-Note that it always return the same covariance matrix which constructed with.
+Thus, for our purpose the function \f$g\f$ should receive a state variable \f$\mathbf{x}\f$ and return \f$(\mathbf{F}\mathbf{x}, \mathbf{Q})\f$ for transition CPDF and \f$(\mathbf{H}\mathbf{x}, \mathbf{R})\f$ for measurement CPDF.
+This special kind of parameter map is implemented in class `ssmpack::map::LinearGaussian(trans, cov)` which is constructed using a linear transformation matrix `trans` and a covariance matrix `cov`.
+Note that it always return the same covariance matrix which is constructed with.

 The class `ssmpack::distribution::Conditional` provides a generic class that constructs a conditional distribution form a parametric distribution and a parameter map.
 We can make any kind of CPDF with this class.

-Now we can construct our CPDFs:
+The two CPDFs are constructed by:
 ~~~{.cpp}
 // state cpdf
 auto state_cpdf = ssmpack::distribution::makeConditional(